LucasVance/2100/liberty.md

+---
+title: "Part 2: Capitalism is not a free market"
+nav_order: 3
+---

 In Part 1, we looked at the state–corporate complex: the way government and big business act less like rivals in balance and more like partners in a joint venture.
 This part is about the mechanics of that partnership.

 A 19th-century anarchist, Benjamin Tucker, tried to answer a very specific question: